 Thank you for the offer.
 I am genuinely excited about the opportunity to join [Company] as [Role], and the team and mission are a strong fit for what I am looking for in my next role.

-I have done some research on compensation for similar roles in [City/Market], and based on my [X years] of experience with [specific relevant skill], I was hoping we could discuss the base salary.
-My research suggests that the range for this role is [$X - $Y], and given my background, I was hoping we could explore something closer to [$Target].
+I have done some research on compensation for similar roles in [City/Market], using data from Glassdoor, PayScale, and Levels.fyi.
+Based on my [X years] of experience with [specific relevant skill], I was hoping we could discuss the base salary.
+My research suggests that the range for this role is [$X - $Y], and given my background, I was hoping we could explore something closer to [$Target -- use a precise number like $108,750].

 I am flexible on the specifics, and I would love to find a package that works for both of us.
 Would you have time to discuss this week?